Management of vesicoureteral reflux

 - University of Washington School of Medicine

 Vesicoureteral reflux (VUR) is the retrograde passage of urine from the bladder into the upper urinary tract.
-Management of VUR has been based upon the premise that VUR predisposes patients to acute pyelonephritis by transporting bacteria from the bladder to the kidney.
-Pyelonephritis itself is a morbid event that requires acute medical care and possible hospitalization in young infants.
-In addition, the resulting infection may lead to loss of renal parenchyma (renal scarring).
-However, there are inconclusive data comparing the effectiveness of an interventional versus an observational approach in improving long-term renal outcome As a result, there is controversy regarding the optimal management of patients with VUR.
+The clinical significance of VUR has been based on the premise that it predisposes patients to acute pyelonephritis by transporting bacteria from the bladder to the kidney, which may lead to renal scarring, hypertension, and end-stage renal disease (ESRD).
+However, aspects of this long-held belief have been increasingly questioned.
+In addition, data are inconclusive regarding the effectiveness of therapeutic interventions on long-term renal outcome and recurrent UTI.
+As a result, there is controversy regarding the optimal management of patients with VUR.

 The management of VUR will be reviewed here.
-The manifestations and diagnosis of VUR is discussed elsewhere in the program.
+The presentation, diagnosis, and clinical course of VUR are discussed elsewhere in the program.
 (See "Clinical presentation, diagnosis, and course of primary vesicoureteral reflux".)

 - Weiss R, Duckett J, Spitzer A. Results of a randomized clinical trial of medical versus surgical management of infants and children with grades III and IV primary vesicoureteral reflux (United States).
 The International Reflux Study in Children.
 J Urol 1992; 148:1667.